 Community supervision and corrections departments (CSCDs) may offer the following rehabilitation programs.
 For details on specific rehabilitation programs, contact your local CSCD.

-- Adult Education Programs These programs assist adults under community supervision acquire to academic competencies for literacy skills, General Education Development (GED) certificates, and English as a Second Language.
+- Adult Education Programs These programs assist adults under community supervision to acquire academic competencies for literacy skills, General Education Development (GED) certificates, and English as a Second Language.

-- Cognitive Programs These psycho-educational, nonacademic programs assist adults under community supervision acquire competencies in problem solving, anger management, understanding the impact of their behavior on others, changing thinking and changing behavior to noncriminal alternatives.
+- Cognitive Programs These behavioral, nonacademic programs assist adults under community supervision acquire competencies in problem solving, anger management, understanding the impact of their behavior on others, changing thinking and changing behavior to noncriminal alternatives.

 - Vocational/Employment and Life Skills Training These educational, non-academic programs assist adults under community supervision acquire skills to obtain and keep employment and function at a higher level in daily life.

-- Programs for the Mentally Impaired This new mental health initiative provides intensive case management, treatment referral and resource linkage to either divert the mentally impaired offender from the criminal justice system, or to provide sufficient supportive services to minimize the risk of revocation.
+- Programs for the Mentally Impaired This mental health initiative provides intensive case management, treatment referral and resource linkage to either divert the mentally impaired offender from the criminal justice system, or to provide sufficient supportive services to minimize the risk of revocation.

 - Sex Offender Surveillance and Treatment This intensive supervision requires mandated registration and reporting, and also requires treatment by licensed therapists to reduce the risk of recidivism.

 - Restitution Programs Restitution is required of nearly every person under community supervision.
 The supervisee repays and restores society and/or the victim by monetary payment and/or community service work without pay.
 Hundreds of thousands of hours of community service are accomplished each year in Texas, restoring communities and contributing the equivalent of millions of dollars of service.
-In addition, each county collected court-ordered monetary restitution.
+In addition, each county collects court-ordered monetary restitution.

 - Batterers Intervention and Prevention Programs (BIPP) These are operated by nonprofit organizations that provide, on a local basis to batterers referred by the courts for treatment, treatment and educational services designed to help the batterers stop abusive behavior.
 TDCJ-CJAD works in collaboration with the Texas Council on Family Violence (TCFV) and has established minimum guidelines for programs to receive funding.